brainlife/docs/docs/tutorial/introduction-to-brainlife.md

         * biography
         * position (undergraduate student)
     * Read the usage policy and select the 'Agree to our Acceptable Use Policy' box and hit submit

-3) Once signed up and logged in, select the 'home' button on the home page
+### B. Create a Project.

+Next we will start managing some data on the platform by crating a Project.

+1) (Go to the brainlife.io home page)[brainlife.io] and click on 'home.'
+This will bring you inside the platform.
-4) Click the 'Projects' tab on the left side of the screen (shield icon)
+2) Click the 'Projects' tab on the left side of the screen (shield icon).
-5) Click the '+' button at the bottom right corner of the screen.
+3) Click the '+' button at the bottom right corner of the screen.
     * Enter the following information on the My Project page:
         * name
         * description
         * Public access policy
-        * In 'administrators', add the following accounts:
+        * In 'administrators', add the following accounts (if you start typing a name the systemw ill autocomplete for you):
             * Brad Caron
             * Soichi Hayashi
             * Franco Pestilli
     * Click submit.
-6) Return to the projects page and select your newly created project.
+4) Return to the projects page and select your newly created project.

-You're now ready to upload/archive/stage data!
+You are now ready to upload/copy/archive/stage data!

-### B. Upload and archive data to project.
+### C. Upload or archive data to project.

 The next step to using brainlife.io is to archive data to your project.
-This can be done in two ways: 1) upload your own data or 2) use existing data from an open project.
+This can be done in at least a couple of ways:

+1) Upload your own data from the web browser (or Command Line Interface) or
+2) Use data already existing on the platform by copying from one of open projects.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hC0Ms3KWD8o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>